 Recently my little family and I jetted over to Oahu, Hawaii to explore as guests of Jetstar.
 We visited our favourite spots, explored new locations, ate delicious food and made the most amazing memories as a family.
 It has to be the best trip we’ve ever done as a family, and I think that’s because the kids were just so happy.
 If you’re planning on traveling to Oahu with your kids, these are the things that you should definitely try out.

-THE best things to do in Oahu with kids
+The best things to do in Oahu with kids

 1. Eat shave ice